 Islamic State militants blew up the mosque, one of the region’s greatest and oldest, in June 2017 as Iraqi forces approached.
-ISIS leader Abu Bakr al-Baghdadi had declared from the mosque in the summer of 2014 that he had established an Islamic “caliphate” in Iraq and Syria.
+ISIS leader Abu Bakr al-Baghdadi declared from the mosque in the summer of 2014 that he had established an Islamic “caliphate” in Iraq and Syria.

-Now, the UNESCO-led effort to “Revive the Spirit of Mosul,” a campaign it first launched last year, is taking shape as Iraq’s largest restoration plan.
+Now, the UNESCO-led effort to “Revive the Spirit of Mosul,” a campaign it launched last year, is taking shape as Iraq’s largest restoration plan.
 The war-battered city, where most inhabitants still live in camps, lacks reliable water, electricity and other basic services.

 “We are committed to working together.
-We agreed on a solid timetable and action plan,” Azoulay said, indicating that consolidation work on the remaining structures and de-mining of the mosque and minaret site is expected to be completed in the coming weeks, and reconstruction could begin in the first half of 2020.
+We agreed on a solid timetable and action plan,” Azoulay said, indicating that consolidation work on the remaining structures and de-mining of the mosque and minaret site are expected to be completed in the coming weeks, and reconstruction could begin in the first half of 2020.

 Fruitful meeting with the Minister of Culture of #Iraq, and the governor of #Nineveh.
 We discussed cooperation with @IraqiGovt, to accelerate works on the ground, restore Al nouri Mosq, #Mosul heritage & cultural life.
 We build peace where it starts.
 Let's#ReviveTheSpiritofMosul pic.twitter.com/NMDwz83Xi7